ironpeakservices/ironpeak.be/content/blog/crouching-t2-hidden-danger.md

 The mini operating system on the T2 (*SepOS*) suffers from a security vulnerable also found in the iPhone X since it contains a processor based on the iOS A10 processor.
 Exploitation of this type of processor is very actively discussed in the [/r/jailbreak](https://reddit.com/r/jailbreak/) subreddit.

-So using the [checkm8 exploit](https://checkm8.info) originally made for iPhones, the checkra1n exploit was developed to build a semi-thetered exploit.
-This can be used to e.g. circumvent activation lock, allowing stolen iPhones or macOS devices to be reset and sold on the black market.
+So using the [checkm8 exploit](https://checkm8.info) originally made for iPhones, the checkra1n exploit was developed to build a semi-thetered exploit for the T2 security chip, exploiting a flaw.
+This could be used to e.g. circumvent activation lock, allowing stolen iPhones or macOS devices to be reset and sold on the black market.

-Normally the T2 chip will exit with a fatal error if it is in DFU mode and it detects a decryption call, but thanks to the [blackbird vulnerability](https://github.com/windknown/presentations/blob/master/Attack_Secure_Boot_of_SEP.pdf) by team Pangu, we can completely circument that check and do whatever we please.
+Normally the T2 chip will exit with a fatal error if it is in DFU mode and it detects a decryption call, but thanks to the [blackbird vulnerability](https://github.com/windknown/presentations/blob/master/Attack_Secure_Boot_of_SEP.pdf) by team Pangu, we can completely circument that check in the SEP and do whatever we please.

 Since sepOS/BootROM is *Read-Only Memory* for security reasons, interestingly, Apple cannot patch this core vulnerability without a new hardware revision.
 This thankfully also means that this is not a persistent vulnerability, so it will require a hardware insert or other attached component such as a malicious USB-C cable.